-Transferring your credit card balances can be an effective way to save on interest you would otherwise accumulate on a high-interest credit card, and can also increase your credit score as you clear up your credit lines.
+Transferring your credit card balances (balance transfers) can be an effective way to save on interest you would otherwise accumulate on a high-interest credit card, and can also increase your credit score as you clear up your credit lines.
 However, there are some things you need to be aware of before you authorize that transfer.
 Many credit card companies impose hidden fees and charges on certain types of transfers, and almost all will charge a fee based on the percentage that ends up getting transferred.
 Since you don’t know how much you will be eligible for, the transfer can end up costing you much more than you realized.

 Here are some of the best ways to get more out of credit card balance transfers: